The Most Valuable Pistols For Collectors

 The 1858 Remington was a major sidearm of the last years of the Civil War and after.
-It was the last Remington percussion revolver to be produced and boasts a steel frame, fixed sights, and an octagon barrel.
-The famous Army scout and showman, William “Buffalo Bill” Cody, used a New Army .44 for forty-three years, which has helped make the pistol highly collectible.
+It was the last Remington percussion revolver to be produced.
+It boasts a steel frame, fixed sights, and an octagon barrel.
+The famous Army scout and showman, William “Buffalo Bill” Cody, used a New Army .44 for forty-three years.
+His use and endorsment has helped make the pistol highly collectible.

 John Browning died in 1926 before finishing the design on the 9mm Hi-Power (it was completed by Dieudonne Saive, who had invented the staggered magazine for the pistol).
-But it would go on to become one of the most sought-after military handguns of all time and a highly collectible weapon today.
+But it would go on to become one of the most sought-after military handguns of all time.
+It remains a highly collectible weapon today.

 Respect for the Hi-Power was bolstered by its 13-round capacity and its reputation for being powerful, accurate, and reliable.
-During World War Two, both sides wanted the Hi-Power, but it was the Germans who got the upper hand after invading France in 1940 and capturing the factory that was manufacturing the weapon.
+During World War Two, both sides wanted the Hi-Power.
+It was the Germans who got the upper hand after invading France in 1940.
+They captured the factory that was manufacturing the weapon.
 They continued to produce the pistols and began issuing them to their paratroopers and the Waffen-SS.

-Today, the Hi-Power is the standard service pistol in more than 30 countries, and most of them have no plans to replace it.
-It has a colorful military history behind it and has withstood the test of time—two important traits that put it high on the list of desirable pistols!
+Today, the Hi-Power is the standard service pistol in more than 30 countries.
+Most of them have no plans to replace it.
+It has a colorful military history behind it and has withstood the test of time—two important traits that put it high on the list of most valuable pistols!